projectcalico/calico/about/about-network-policy.md

 ### What is network policy?

 Network policy is the primary tool for securing a Kubernetes network.
-It allows you to easily restrict the network traffic in your cluster so the only traffic that is allowed to flow is the traffic you are wanting to flow.
+It allows you to easily restrict the network traffic in your cluster so only the traffic that you want to flow is allowed.

 To understand the significance of network policy, let's briefly explore how network security was typically achieved prior to network policy.
 Historically in enterprise networks, network security was provided by designing a physical